 Members of the public wishing to address the District may do so when the item is called.
 In order to allow time for all comments, each individual is limited to three minutes, with a fifteen (15) minute maximum per group, per item, per meeting.
 When addressing the Board, you are requested to come forward to the speaker’s microphone, state your name and address, and then proceed with your comments.
 All speakers are requested to wait until recognized by the Board Chair.

+NONE